Businesskasper/magicspiegel/README.md

 # magicspiegel
 a modular, customizable smart mirror based on face recognition!
+I did not find any existing smart mirror project with face recognition and multi profile support.
+Also, I wanted to try out electron.
 <br><br>

 ## what is a smart mirror?
 A smart mirror presents widgets to the user.
 This is done by using a flat screen behind a spy mirror.
 The screen must be completely black, so that only the widgets are visible on the front.
-<br><br>

-## why did I start this project?
-Because I did not find any existing smart mirror project with face recognition and multi profile support.
-Also because I wanted to try out electron and needed a usecase :)
-<br><br>

-## anything else?
 This project is under construction!
 Many things are not in their final state.
 Especially the configuration website is highly provisionally and still in its poc state.
-Contribution is highly appreciated!
-Also, feel free to build own widgets!
+Feel free to build own widgets as described below!

+<br><br>

 # the project